haseebshaik00/webCB/README.md

 3) to render templates we write res.render() not res.send()
 4) if we modify a req in a particular middleware then in the next middleware also the req will get updated
 5) frontend files can be in public or in views but views generally contains templates .. in public folder we keep static files and in views folder we generally keep templates files whose data can be changed based on the requirement through server
-6) you can either load a whole public folder and send ajax calls from js files to the server (js is enabled on frontend) (frontend+backend) - the source code will not have the list items as the list items are added through jquery https://github.com/coding-blocks-archives/WebNodeLive2017Winter/tree/master/Webinar12/express_sample OR
+6) you can either load a whole public folder and send ajax calls (here ajax calls works directly without loading the page) from js files to the server (js is enabled on frontend)
+(frontend+backend) - the source code will not have the list items as the list items are added through jquery https://github.com/coding-blocks-archives/WebNodeLive2017Winter/tree/master/Webinar12/express_sample OR